← Environmental Law Center← Centro de Derecho Ambiental

 17. If the publication has no errors, the official must foliate and file the document in the respective file and coordinate sending a copy to the interested party.

-18. If the publication has errors, the official must verify if the error was the responsibility of the Imprenta Nacional or the municipality.
-For this, the publication must be compared with the copy of the draft sent for publication.
+18. If the publication has errors, the official must verify whether the error was the responsibility of the Imprenta Nacional or the municipality.
+To do this, the publication must be compared with the copy of the draft sent for publication.

-If the error is the municipality's, then the official must draft a new edict and send it for publication, as explained before.
+If the error is the municipality's, then the official must draft a new edict and send it for publication, as explained previously.

-If the error is the Imprenta Nacional's, then the official must draft a request addressed to the Publications Department of the Imprenta Nacional so that a Fe de Erratas is published correcting the error.
+If the error is the Imprenta Nacional's, then the official must draft a request addressed to the Publications Department of the Imprenta Nacional for the publication of an Errata correcting the error.

-19. Once the Department obtains a copy of the new publication, the official must review it in detail to verify that it is correct; otherwise they must repeat the process.
+19. Once the Department obtains a copy of the new publication, the official must review it in detail to verify that it is correct; otherwise, the process must be repeated.

 20. Finally, the official must foliate and file the new document in the respective file and coordinate sending a copy to the interested party.

-Period for oppositions 21.
-The step that now corresponds is to grant the period of thirty business days counted from the day after the publication of the edict in La Gaceta (approximately a month and a half), so that third parties 22. may present their oppositions against the concession application before the municipality.
+Term for Oppositions 21.
+The corresponding step now is to grant a term of thirty working days counted from the day following the publication of the edict in La Gaceta (approximately a month and a half), so that third parties 22. may submit their oppositions against the concession application before the municipality.

-23. Once the period has concluded, the official must verify in the Department, the Mayor's Office (Alcaldía), and the Council Secretariat (Secretaría del Concejo) if any opposition to the edict was received and obtain a copy of it, if any.
+23. Once the term has ended, the official must verify with the Department, the Mayor's Office (Alcaldía), and the Council Secretariat whether any opposition to the edict was received and obtain a copy thereof, if any.

-24. As a result, the official must issue a certification by means of which they will notify the applicant whether any opposition was filed within the period and therefore the concession application procedure will be suspended until the opposition is resolved, or if, on the contrary, no opposition was filed and consequently the procedure may continue.
+24. As a result, the official must issue a certification through which they will notify the applicant whether an opposition was filed within the term and, therefore, the concession application procedure will be suspended until the opposition is resolved, or conversely, if no opposition was filed and therefore the procedure can continue.

-Oppositions to the edict 25.
-If there is any opposition, once received, within a period of no more than thirty days, the official of the Zona Marítimo-Terrestre Department must:
+Oppositions to the Edict 25.
+If there is an opposition, once received, within a period not exceeding thirty days, the official of the Maritime-Terrestrial Zone Department must:

-In this new file, a new copy of the edict must be filed, the summons and all documentation generated to resolve the opposition(s), such as the minutes (acta) drawn up when the hearing is held, the exculpatory evidence (pruebas de descargo), copy of the statements of the witnesses if any, and the conclusions of the lawyers, if they provide them, as well as the subsequent resolutions of the opposition.
-Every document must be filed with foliation.
+In this new file, a new copy of the edict, the summons, and all documentation generated to resolve the opposition(s) must be filed, such as the record drawn up when the hearing is held, exonerating evidence, copies of witness statements if they exist, and the lawyers' conclusions, if provided, as well as the subsequent resolutions of the opposition.
+Every document must be filed in foliated order.

-26. For the holding of the hearing, a commission must be appointed comprised of at least one representative of the Mayor, who presides over said commission, and an official of the Zona Marítimo-Terrestre Department.
-The process of the hearing is subject to what is established in the Ley de Administración Pública.
+26. To hold the hearing, a commission must be appointed, composed of at least one representative of the Mayor, who chairs said commission, and an official from the Maritime-Terrestrial Zone Department.
+The process of the appearance is subject to the provisions of the Public Administration Law (Ley de Administración Pública).

-27. Subsequent to this process, the Mayor has thirty days to prepare a draft resolution, in which they will rule in favor of the party who has the best right to obtain, partially or totally, the land in concession.
-For this work, the Mayor can count on the help of the Zona Marítimo-Terrestre Department.
+27. Following this process, the Mayor has thirty days to prepare a draft resolution, in which they will rule in favor of the party with the best right to obtain, partially or totally, the land in concession.
+For this work, the Mayor may rely on the assistance of the Maritime-Terrestrial Zone Department.

-28. Once the draft resolution has been drafted, reviewed, and signed by the Municipal Mayor, the Zona Marítimo-Terrestre Department will ensure that the Mayor's Office forwards the document to the Municipal Council, so that they approve it by means of an agreement.
-The process that the Council must generally follow is the following:
+28. Once the draft resolution has been prepared, reviewed, and signed by the Municipal Mayor, the Maritime-Terrestrial Zone Department will be aware that the Mayor's Office is to forward the document to the Municipal Council, so that they may approve it through an agreement.
+The process that the Council should generally follow is as follows:

-29. Against this agreement, the filing of a motion for reconsideration (recurso de revocatoria) by the affected party is allowed, which must be filed within a maximum period of five days from receipt of the notification.
+29. Against this agreement, the filing of a motion for reconsideration (recurso de revocatoria) by the affected party is admissible, which must be filed within a maximum term of five days from receipt of the notification.

 31. The Department must follow up on this request until the Municipal Council issues a new agreement ordering the closure of the corresponding file(s).

-32. Then it must notify the parties involved in the opposition.
+32. It must then notify the parties involved in the opposition.

-33. All these requests, agreements, resolutions, drafts, notifications, etc., must be filed in the respective opposition file, and in addition, an extra copy of the Council's agreement on the closure of the file must be filed in the directly affected file(s).
+33. All these requests, agreements, resolutions, drafts, notifications, etc. must be filed in the respective opposition file, and additionally, an extra copy of the Council's file closure agreement must be filed in the directly affected file(s).

-34. The official of the Zona Marítimo-Terrestre Department must then transfer the closed file(s) to the archive for Inactive Files (Expedientes Pasivos) and update the archive controls.
+34. The official of the Maritime-Terrestrial Zone Department must then transfer the closed file(s) to the archive of Passive Files (Expedientes Pasivos) and update the archive controls.

-35. Once the Zona Marítimo-Terrestre Department accepts the concession application, it must then request in writing from the Dirección 36.
-General de Tributación, attaching a copy of the respective plan, a land appraisal (avalúo).
+35. Once the Maritime-Terrestrial Zone Department accepts the concession application, it must then request in writing from the Dirección 36.
+General de Tributación, attaching a copy of the respective plan, that the appraisal of the land be conducted.

-37. The Department must be in communication with Tributación Directa to determine the date of the visit to the lot by the appraiser (perito) to whom the case was assigned.
-The idea is to coordinate the visit, trying as much as possible to organize several appraisals at the same time, in order to maximize this effort.
+37. The Department must be in communication with Direct Taxation (Tributación Directa) to determine the date of the lot visit by the expert to whom the case was assigned.
+The idea is to coordinate the visit, trying as much as possible to organize several appraisals at the same time, in order to maximize this task.

-38. Once the Department receives the expert report (informe pericial) for the parcel being processed, the official must verify that the most important data about the parcel is correct.
+38. Once the Department receives the expert report for the parcel in process, the official must verify that the most important data about the parcel are correct.

-39. If the information is correct and in accordance with the characteristics of the appraisal, it will be foliated and filed in the municipal file.
+39. If the information is correct and consistent with the specific aspects of the appraisal, it will be foliated and filed in the municipal file.

-40. Then, the Department must calculate the amount of the occupation fee (canon de ocupación) based on the value per square meter given by the appraisal and based on the areas for each land use indicated on the plan.
+40. Then, the Department must calculate the occupation fee (canon de ocupación) amount based on the value per square meter given by the appraisal and based on the areas for each land use indicated on the plan.

-41. With this, it must notify the interested party of the result of the appraisal and the amount of the occupation fee that will correspond to them, in order to comply with the provisions of Article 48 of the regulation to Law No. 6043.
+41. With this, it must notify the interested party of the appraisal result and the amount of the occupation fee that will correspond to them, in order to comply with the provisions of Article 48 of the regulation of Law No. 6043.

-42. In the event that the Department does not agree with the appraisal's own aspects, or the interested party presents an objection in time against that appraisal, the Department, with prior authorization from the Municipal Council, will forward the allegations and justifications of the case to the Dirección General de Tributación, within the deadlines indicated in Article 51 of the regulation to Law No. 6043.
+42. In the event that the Department does not agree with specific aspects of the appraisal, or the interested party timely files an opposition against that appraisal, the Department, with prior authorization from the Municipal Council, will remit the arguments and justifications of the case to the Dirección General de Tributación, within the terms indicated in Article 51 of the regulation of Law No. 6043.

-43. Once the resolution from Tributación Directa is received, the Zona Marítimo-Terrestre Department will proceed to notify the concession applicant, and to foliate and file the documents in the file.
+43. Once the resolution from Direct Taxation is received, the Maritime-Terrestrial Zone Department will proceed to notify the concession applicant, and to foliate and file the documents in the file.

-In cases where concession applications are processed for residential use and the area requested exceeds 4,000 square meters, it is required to submit a preliminary project (anteproyecto) for the development of the land, through which the applicant demonstrates the need to obtain such an area in concession.
+In cases where concession applications are processed for residential use and the requested area exceeds 4,000 square meters, a preliminary project for the development of the land must be submitted, through which the applicant demonstrates the need to obtain such an area in concession.

-This, based on Article 65 of the regulation to Law No. 6043, where it is established that for concession applications for residential land, the maximum area to be granted in concession is 4,000 square meters.
-But an exception is made to this restriction in Article 57, subsection b), of Law No. 6043, which indicates that:
+This is based on Article 65 of the regulation of Law 6043, which establishes that for concession applications on residential lands, the maximum area to be granted in concession is 4,000 square meters.
+But an exception to this restriction is made in Article 57, subsection b), of Law No. 6043, which indicates that:

-"Parcels destined for establishments of recreational hubs (centros de recreo), hotel facilities, restaurants, and similar, residences or villas for rent, commercial businesses, or any other class of activities outside those indicated, may be granted for the maximum area that is technically necessary in accordance with the respective projects, in accordance with the zoning plan, with prior approval from the Instituto Costarricense de Turismo".
+"Parcels intended for establishments such as recreation centers, hotel facilities, restaurants and similar, residences or villas for rent, commercial businesses, or other types of activities outside those indicated, may be granted for the maximum area technically necessary in accordance with the respective projects, according to the zoning plan, with prior approval from the Instituto Costarricense de Turismo".

-Due to the foregoing, the submission of this preliminary project to the municipality is required, which must also be approved by the ICT.
+For the reasons indicated above, the submission of this preliminary project is required before the municipality, which must also be approved by the ICT.

-45. Once the applicant submits the preliminary project, the municipality will request the ICT to review and approve the document.
-Likewise, it is feasible for the interested party to carry out this process directly before the ICT, in order to make the process more agile, but then they must provide both the preliminary project and the official letter of approval from the ICT.
+45. Once the applicant submits the preliminary project, the municipality will request the ICT review and approve the document.
+Likewise, it is feasible for the interested party to directly carry out this procedure before the ICT, in order to expedite the process, but then they must provide both the preliminary project and the ICT approval letter.

 (Repealed by session No. 15 of May 8, 2009)

-52. In cases where a concession application is processed for a sector that has an approved regulatory plan but does not have the natural heritage of the State (patrimonio natural del Estado) delimited, the official of the Zona Marítimo-Terrestre Department must draft the request that will forward to the respective Subregional Office of MINAE, regarding the zones that require the delimitation of the heritage on a priority basis.
+52. In cases where a concession application is processed for a sector that has an approved regulatory plan but does not have the State Natural Heritage (patrimonio natural del Estado) delineated, the official of the Maritime-Terrestrial Zone Department must draft the request to be sent to the respective MINAE Subregional Office, regarding the zones that priority require the delimitation of the natural heritage.

-53. The Department must be aware of receiving the response from MINAE, to subsequently follow up on the scheduling of the MINAE visit required to carry out the corresponding field work.
+53. The Department must be aware of receiving the MINAE's response, to subsequently follow up on the scheduling of the MINAE visit required to carry out the corresponding fieldwork.

-54. Once the Department confirms that MINAE carried out the visit for delimitation, it must ensure that the respective report is drafted.
+54. Once the Department confirms that MINAE conducted the visit for delimitation, it must be aware that the respective report is drafted.

-55. When it is confirmed that it is ready, the Department must coordinate so that the company that created the regulatory plan adjusts the planning to the delimitation of the natural heritage of the State, in the event that this affects lands included within the regulatory plan.
+55. When it is confirmed ready, the Department must coordinate for the company that carried out the regulatory plan to adjust the planning to the delimitation of the State Natural Heritage, in case this affects lands included within the regulatory plan.

-56. After the delimitation of the natural heritage of the State has been carried out by MINAE, the Zona Marítimo-Terrestre Department must verify that the land requested in concession is not affected by the heritage.
-Otherwise, the applicant must modify their application with everything that this change entails (adjusting the cadastral plan, the edict, the appraisal, etc.).
-This is if the affectation is partial.
+56. After the delimitation of the State Natural Heritage has been done by MINAE, the Maritime-Terrestrial Zone Department must verify that the land requested in concession is not affected by the natural heritage.
+Otherwise, the applicant must modify their application with everything that this change entails (adjusting the cadastral map, the edict, the appraisal, etc.).
+This applies if the affectation is partial.

-57. If the land is totally affected, the Department must notify the applicant and close the concession application, based on MINAE's certification.
-The file will be sent to the archive for Inactive Files.
+57. If the land is totally affected, the Department must notify the applicant and close the concession application, based on the MINAE certification.
+The file will be sent to the archive of Passive Files.

-58. Once all the previous steps have been completed, the official of the Zona Marítimo-Terrestre Department must coordinate the preparation of the final draft resolution (proyecto de resolución) for the approval of the concession contract by the Municipal Council.
+58. Once all the previous steps have been achieved, the official of the Maritime-Terrestrial Zone Department must coordinate the preparation of the final draft resolution for the approval of the concession contract by the Municipal Council.
 It is important that the draft resolution, in addition to requesting the approval of the concession, requests the Council to authorize the Mayor to sign the concession contract.

-59. Once this draft is drafted, the official will forward it together with the file to the Mayor's office for its due authorization and signature.
+59. Once this draft is written, the official will remit it together with the file to the Mayor's Office for its due authorization and signature.

-60. The Department must follow up so that the draft resolution is signed by the Mayor and forwarded together with the file to the Secretariat of the Municipal Council.
+60. The Department must follow up to ensure that the draft resolution is signed by the Mayor and remitted along with the file to the Secretariat of the Municipal Council.

-61. Then, it must obtain the official letter of referral for the draft resolution and the file to the Municipal Council, in order to foliate it and file it accordingly.
+61. Then, it must obtain the official letter of remittance of the draft resolution and the file to the Municipal Council, in order to foliate and file it accordingly.

 62. The Department must follow up on the review of the draft resolution by the Council.

-63. In the event that the Council requests corrections to this draft resolution, the Mayor's Office must be notified so that said corrections are made jointly with the Zona Marítimo-Terrestre Department.
+63. In the event that the Council requests corrections to this draft resolution, the Mayor's Office must be notified so that these corrections can be made jointly with the Maritime-Terrestrial Zone Department.

-64. Once the draft resolution is corrected, the document must be sent again to the Council to obtain the approval of the concession.
+64. Once the draft resolution is corrected, the document must be sent again to the Council to obtain the concession approval.

-65. When the concession has been approved, the Department must get the file back, along with the Council's agreement.
+65. When the concession has been approved, the Department must get back the file, together with the Council's agreement.

-66. The official must review the agreement to verify the term of the concession granted and that the agreement indicates that the Mayor is authorized to sign the contract.
+66. The official must review the agreement to verify the term of the granted concession and that the agreement states that the Mayor is authorized to sign the contract.

 67. The official must foliate and file all this documentation in the file.

-68. The Zona Marítimo-Terrestre Department will draft the contract and once finished, will send it to the Mayor's office for review.
+68. The Maritime-Terrestrial Zone Department will draft the contract, and once completed, will forward it to the Mayor's office for review.

-69. Meanwhile, the Zona Marítimo-Terrestre Department will verify if the concessionaire is up to date on the payment of the occupation fee; otherwise, it must make the respective collection of both the fee and the performance guarantee (garantía de cumplimiento) that was calculated based on the preliminary project submitted by the applicant at the time.
+69. Meanwhile, the Maritime-Terrestrial Zone Department will verify if the concessionaire is up-to-date on the payment of the occupation fee; otherwise, it must collect the respective fee, as well as the performance guarantee that was calculated based on the preliminary project submitted by the applicant at the time.

-70. When the concessionaire has made the corresponding payments and the contract is ready, the official of the Zona Marítimo-Terrestre Department must coordinate an appointment with the Mayor so that the concessionaire or their legal representative appears at the municipality to sign the contract together with the Mayor and the municipality's lawyer, who will authenticate the signatures.
+70. When the concessionaire has made the corresponding payments and the contract is ready, the official of the Maritime-Terrestrial Zone Department must coordinate an appointment with the Mayor so that the concessionaire or their legal representative appears at the municipality to sign the contract together with the Mayor and the municipality's lawyer, who will authenticate the signatures.

-It is important that at least three copies of the concession contract are prepared, so that one original is given to the interested party, another will remain in the municipal file, and a third will be sent to the ICT or to the IDA for the respective approval, as established in Article 42 of the regulation to Law No. 6043.
+It is important to prepare at least three copies of the concession contract, so that one original is provided to the interested party, another will remain in the municipal file, and a third will be sent to the ICT or the IDA for respective approval, as established in Article 42 of the regulation of Law No. 6043.

-71. Subsequently, the official will notify the concessionaire of the established date, which may only be extended by thirty business days.
+71. Next, the official will notify the concessionaire of the established date, which may only be extended by thirty working days.

-72. Once the contract is signed by all parties, the official of the Zona Marítimo-Terrestre Department must corroborate that the file contains at least all these requirements as established in Article 46 of the regulation to Law No. 6043 and the publication in La Gaceta No. 75 of April 20, 2005.
+72. Once the contract is signed by all parties, the official of the Maritime-Terrestrial Zone Department must corroborate that the file contains at least all these requirements as established in Article 46 of the regulation of Law No. 6043 and the publication in La Gaceta No. 75 of April 20, 2005.

-73. With the file complete, they may photocopy it and send the copies to be foliated and certified to the Municipal Secretariat.
+73. With the complete file, it may be photocopied, and the copies sent for foliation and certification to the Municipal Secretariat.

-74. The Department must follow up so that the Secretariat certifies the photocopied file and it is returned.
+74. The Department must follow up to ensure that the Secretariat certifies the photocopied file and that it is returned.

-75. Likewise, the official must coordinate with the Mayor's Office so that they prepare an official letter through which the Mayor forwards the contract to the ICT or to the IDA.
+75. Likewise, the official must coordinate with the Mayor's Office so that they prepare an official letter through which the Mayor submits the contract to the ICT or the IDA.

-76. When the file has been certified and the official letter from the Mayor's Office is ready, the Zona Marítimo-Terrestre Department must coordinate with the Mayor's Office the shipment to the ICT or the IDA of the following documentation:
+76. When the file has been certified and the official letter from the Mayor's Office is ready, the Maritime-Terrestrial Zone Department must coordinate with the Mayor's Office the delivery to the ICT or the IDA of the following documentation:

-78. In the event of notification that the procedure has defects to be corrected, the corrections requested by the ICT or the IDA must proceed.
-In the event that some information that must be provided by the concessionaire is requested, the Zona Marítimo-Terrestre Department will notify the representative, so that they submit the documentation, and for such purposes, a period of thirty days will be given.
+78. In the event that notification is received that the procedure has defects to correct, the corrections requested by the ICT or the IDA must be made.
+In the event that any information is requested that must be provided by the concessionaire, the Maritime-Terrestrial Zone Department will notify the representative, so that they submit the documentation, and for such purposes, a period of thirty days will be granted.

-79. Once the necessary documentation to respond to the ICT or the IDA, as appropriate, is available, the Zona Marítimo-Terrestre Department will follow up so that the Mayor's Office forwards that documentation to the institution that requested it, together with a response official letter signed by the Mayor.
-And it will send a copy of that official letter to the concessionaire.
+79. Once the necessary documentation is available to respond to the ICT or the IDA, as applicable, the Maritime-Terrestrial Zone Department will follow up so that the Mayor's Office sends that documentation to the institution that requested it, together with a response letter signed by the Mayor.
+A copy of that letter will be sent to the concessionaire.

-80. Once the institution notifies the municipality that the concession contract has been approved, the Maritime-Terrestrial Zone Department (Departamento de Zona Marítimo-Terrestre) shall notify the concessionaire so that the concessionaire may proceed with the notarization (protocolización) of the contract and its subsequent registration before the General Registry of Concessions (Registro General de Concesiones).
-This task is the express responsibility of the concessionaire, and they must be reminded that the contract does not produce legal effects until it is registered.
+80. Once the institution notifies the municipality that the concession contract has been approved, the Maritime-Terrestrial Zone Department will notify the concession holder, so that the latter proceeds with the formalization of the contract and its subsequent registration before the General Registry of Concessions.
+This procedure is the express responsibility of the concession holder, who must be reminded that the contract does not produce legal effects until it is registered.

-81. Finally, the concessionaire must be asked to submit a registry or notarial certification of the registration of the concession contract, so that it is recorded in the respective municipal file.
-This is because the document is a necessary requirement for processing construction permits, 82. as indicated in the Reglamento para el Trámite de Visado de Planos para la Construcción de Edificaciones de la Zona Marítimo-Terrestre, published by means of Decreto Nº 29307-MP-J-MIVAH-S-MEIC-TUR.
+81. Finally, the concession holder must be asked to submit a registry or notarial certification of the concession contract’s registration, so that it can be recorded in the respective municipal file.
+This is because the document is a necessary requirement for the processing of construction permits, 82. as indicated by the Reglamento para el Trámite de Visado de Planos para la Construcción de Edificaciones de la Zona Marítimo-Terrestre, published through Decreto Nº 29307-MP-J-MIVAH-S-MEIC-TUR.

-This regulation is based on current case law and the legal norms in force.
-However, it must be under constant review in order to adjust it to future norms that imply a change in the procedures described herein, as has historically been the case with the administration of the maritime-terrestrial zone (zona marítimo-terrestre).
+These regulations are based on current jurisprudence and the legal norms in force.
+However, they must be under constant review, in order to adjust them to future norms that imply a change in the procedures described herein, as has historically occurred with the administration of the maritime-terrestrial zone.

 MANUAL PARA EL TRÁMITE DE CONCESIÓN DE LA ZONA MARÍTIMO-TERRESTRE